bazelbuild/bazel-blog/_posts/2017-08-25-introducing-sandboxfs.md

 other words: we want actions to run within a sandbox.

 Let's consider an example.
 Think of a `cc_library` target that specifies `foo.cc` as a source.
-This `cc_library` target contains a *compilation action* that turns the `foo.cc` source file into a `foo.o` object file.
+This `cc_library` rule contains a *compilation action* that, for this target, turns the `foo.cc` source file into a `foo.o` object file.
 This action will run clang, and it will need to:
 *  read `foo.cc`,
-*  read the transitive closure of all headers required by `foo.cc`,
+*  read all the headers required by `foo.cc`,
 *  write `foo.o`, and
 *  possibly write some temporary files under `/tmp/`.